Common Course Numbering System

 A student needing to be absent from class to observe a religious holy day must submit a written notice to each instructor whose class falls on that day.
 Written notice must be provided to the instructor no later than the second class meeting.
 The student may deliver the written notice personally to the instructor by receipted delivery, or in the alternative, the student may forward the written notice to the instructor by receipted courier delivery or by United State certified mail, return receipt requested, sent in enough time so as to be delivered no later than the fifteenth day after the first day of the semester.
 Upon receipt of a timely written notice, the student’s attendance record will properly reflect an excused absence.

 A student who is absent from classes for the observance of a religious holy day shall be allowed to complete an assignment or take an examination scheduled for that day within a reasonable time after the absence.
 A student who is excused under this section may not be penalized for the absence; however, the instructor may appropriately respond if the student fails to satisfactorily complete any missed assignment and/or examination.
-If a student and an instructor disagree about the nature of the absence for the observance of a religious holy day, or if there are similar disagreements about whether the student has been given a reasonable time to complete any missed assignments or examinations, either the student or the instructor may request a ruling from the Chief Student Services Officer or designee.
+If a student and an instructor disagree about the nature of the absence for the observance of a religious holy day as defined [above], or if there are similar disagreements about whether the student has been given a reasonable time to complete any missed assignments or examinations, either the student or the instructor may request a ruling from the Chief Student Services Officer or designee.
 The student and instructor shall abide by such ruling.

 Examinations and Grading Standards